CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/004/AboutTDD.md

 Our first test passes.
 On to the next!

-- [x] Retain knowledge of the set of conditions for the calculated wind chill (even *after* the calculation is complete).
+> - [x] Retain knowledge of the set of conditions for the calculated wind chill (even *after* the calculation is complete).

 ### Ensuring Default Units

+We have the requirement that our class use Celsius and km/h as the default units of measurement.

+> - [ ] Be biased toward using the *Celsius* scale for *Air Temperature* and *km/h* for *Wind Speed* (unless otherwise directed).

+We know as well that we will be supporting other units of measurement as well (more on that later).
+One of the implications we can draw from this is that we will need to store the units of measurement for both the *Air Temperature* and *Wind Speed* values.
+Let's write a pair of tests to make reflect these insights.

+First up, we will test for the air temperature units.
+Here's our test.

 ```cs
 [Fact]